chihyangchen/ntu-experiments/modem-utilities/README.md

 ### Description:
     This python script is to get the all quectel RM500Q devices.
     Process the RM500Q modeules with network interface are qc00 to qc03.
+### Command:
+    [python3] ./get-all-modem.py

 ## dial-qmi.sh
 ### Description:
-    Dial the target qmi dev and network interface with target APN of internet.
+    Dial the target qmi dev and network interface with target APN of "internet".
 ### Command:
     [bash] ./dial-qmi.sh -i [interface]